NinaCrnivec/NinaCrnivec.github.io/_pages/outreach.md

 <b><font color="slateblue"><u>In Slovene:</u></font></b>

+* [Interview for "Radio Študent" - Science](https://radiostudent.si/znanost/arso/aerso) about aerosols of various types and origins as well as their relation to clouds, climate and air pollution (04/2024)

 * [Interview for "Radio Prvi"](https://prvi.rtvslo.si/podkast/jutranja-vremenska-fronta/173251595/175031771), RTV Slovenia, explaining the basics of global climate modeling (03/2024)

 * Lecture on weather and climate, primary school Brinje Grosuplje, Slovenia (01/2024)

-* [Podcast interview for "Radio Študent" – Science](https://radiostudent.si/znanost/odprti-termin-za-znanost/nocni-program-znanstvene-redakcije-0) discussing diverse topics such as my overall experience in weather and climate research community and international career path (12/2023)
+* [Interview for "Radio Študent" – Science](https://radiostudent.si/znanost/odprti-termin-za-znanost/nocni-program-znanstvene-redakcije-0) discussing diverse topics such as my overall experience in weather and climate research community and international career path (12/2023)

 * [Interview for "Večer"](https://vecer.com/slovenija/resevanje-sveta-pred-podnebnim-zlomom-lahko-clovek-spreminja-vreme-in-podnebje-10344702) before COP28 about climate change issues, pointing out the uncertainty of weather modification approaches such as thunderstorm cloud seeding (11/2023)